Welcome to UWA City Beach Water Polo Club!

 Junior State League and National Championships

 Our State League Junior Boys and Girls (U14, U16, U18) love their Monday nights at HBF Stadium and also compete at the National Club Championships against clubs from all across Australia.
-We have the honour of being the current Under U14, U16 and U18 Boys title holders.
-We are the only Club in Australia to hold this record.
+In 2017, we won bronze at the Under 14 boys Champs and silver at the Under 18 Boys Champs.
+In 2016 we were the Under U14, U16 and U18 Boys title holders.
+To date, we are the only Club in Australia to hold this record.

 Senior State League

-We also took out the Men’s Premier League Flag and Men’s A Reserve flag in the State League 2015/16 season.
+We also took out the Men’s Premier League Flag and Division 3 Men’s flag in the State League 2016/17 season.

 Our Senior players enjoy training together on the weekend and stopping in at the Polo Bear Cafe for refreshments post game and our Masters are planning for the FINA World Masters Tournament in Hungary in August 2017.